russellb/ast-db-manage/README.md

 =========================

 Asterisk includes optional database integration for a variety of features.
-The purpose of this utility is to assist in managing the database schema for Asterisk database integration.
+The purpose of this effort is to assist in managing the database schema for Asterisk database integration.

 This is implemented as a set of repositories that contain database schema